Following the UK Government's introduction of new apprenticeship schemes, there are now more apprenticeships out there than ever before.

 One of the largest providers of apprenticeships in the UK is the National Grid.
 They offer apprenticeships and engineer training programmes over a range of fields, including electrical and instrumentation, emergency response, gas operations and power system design.

 The financial sector in the UK is huge, so it's no surprise that there's an abundance of financial apprenticeships on offer in the UK.
+Depending on the programme, they can also be among the best paid apprenticeships.
 If you're good with numbers, then you could find yourself working as an investment banker, a stockbroker, research analyst or fund manager, all of which are very high paying jobs once you're qualified.
 Take a look at this video from the Financial Skills Partnership that interviews four former apprentices in the financial sector and asks how an apprenticeship has benefited them:

 There's a breadth of skills to be learned from an apprenticeship in finance